Medicare Part B covers medically necessary services and supplies not covered by Medicare Part A. This optional plan requires a premium.

 Part B Premiums

-The premium for most Medicare Part B beneficiaries in 2018 is available at Medicare.gov.
+The premium for most Medicare Part B beneficiaries is available at Medicare.gov.
 People with incomes above a certain amount may pay more.
 Premiums also change from year to year.

 Deductibles and Coinsurance

-The annual deductible for Medicare Part B beneficiaries in 2018 is available at Medicare.gov.
-You are also responsible for paying 20 percent coinsurance.
+The annual deductible for Medicare Part B beneficiaries is available at Medicare.gov.
+You are also responsible for paying 20% coinsurance.

-If your doctor or healthcare provider accepts Medicare’s payment for a covered service, you pay the deductible plus 20 percent of the Medicare-approved amount for services rendered.
+If your doctor or healthcare provider accepts Medicare’s payment for a covered service, you pay the deductible plus 20% of the Medicare-approved amount for services rendered.
 Your doctor cannot charge you more than the Medicare-approved amount, but you are still responsible for cost-sharing.